AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

     + Any `rep:policy` for any path **not** under `/apps`
 + The `all` package is a container package that ONLY includes the `ui.apps` and `ui.content` packages as embeds.
 The `all` package must not have _any_ content of its own, but rather delegate all deployment to the repository to its sub-packages.

-  Packages are now included using the Maven [File Vault Package Maven plugin's embeddeds configuration](#embeddeds), rather than the `<subPackages>` configuration.
+  Packages are now included using the Maven [FileVault Package Maven plugin's embeddeds configuration](#embeddeds), rather than the `<subPackages>` configuration.

   For complex AEM deployments, it may be desirable to create multiple `ui.apps` and `ui.content` projects/packages that represent specific sites or tenants in AEM.
 If this is done, ensure the split between mutable and immutable content is respected, and the required content packages are added as sub-packages in the `all` container content package.